 Outside of the estate, you’re within a leap and a bound of the High Weald Area of Outstanding National Beauty.
 This medieval landscape boasts rolling hills and ancient routeways, as well as being one of the most wooded areas in the country and a real treat for human and hound.
 When exploring, it may be helpful to keep a long lead at hand so you can both relax and enjoy, as the woodlands are a deer stronghold.

 Alternatively, head to the historic town of Royal Tunbridge Wells.
 Just a 30 minute drive away and steeped in history, don’t forget to walk the famous collonade walkway – The Pantiles, together.
 Or, should it be time to wet one’s paws, don’t miss our guide to dog-friendly Brighton, which is just a 40 minute drive away.

 For other dog-friendly venues in the area, check out our ‘Also in the Neighbourhood’ recommendations below.
-You will also find more handy tips and fantastic places to explore in our guide to dog-friendly Sussex, available on Dog Digest.
+For inspiration see our dog-friendly dog-friendly Sussex page.

 Address: Alexander House Hotel and Utopia Spa, Turners Hill, East Grinstead, West Sussex, RH10 4QD

 Alexander House Hotel is easily accessible from southern England, with a number of main tributaries running near.
 For Capital dwellers, the hotel is just over an hour’s drive from central London down the A23 to the A22, or via the M23, before taking the B2110 for the last few miles.
 Just pop the postcode in the SatNav.

 Haywards Heath, East Grinstead and Crawley stations are all close by and offer direct services from London’s Victoria Station, in 40 minutes to an hour.
 Make sure you pre-book a dog-friendly taxi to take you and fido the rest of the way.